jyates/jyates.github.com/_drafts/alexa-as-an-api-makes-smart-homes-a-reality.md

 I'm convinced that screens more than a couple of feet from our faces are inherently harder to use; just think about trying to navigate a mirror of your desktop when you hook up to a presentation... it feels a hundred times harder and _its exactly the same of the screen you use every day!_

-Recently, [Samsung had an opportunity to redefine their TV experience] and decided to completely ditch the remote.
+Recently, [Vizio had an opportunity to redefine their TV experience] and decided to completely ditch the remote.
 Instead, the remote is a standard Android tablet they package with the TV and you control everything on the TV through Chromecast.

 ### Yes, yes, oh god yes

 Chromecast is brilliant.
 You do all your searching on your phone or on your computer and then get the Chromecast to go to the same URL and stream from there (in most cases, but you can also stream your exact screen over the WiFi).
 The local screen is the ideal place for search, rather than trying to wave a remote at a screen.

-Chromecast then becomes a much more natural implementation of the enterntainment center and the phone as our means to find that entertainment.
+Chromecast then becomes a much more natural implementation of the entertainment center and the phone as our means to find that entertainment.

 And what do we have with us all the time?
 Our phones.

 ... except in the home.

-Samsung gets around this by getting us to develop new habits around replacing the tablet 'remote control' with some pretty smart psychological hints.
+Vizio gets around this by getting us to develop new habits around replacing the tablet 'remote control' with some pretty smart psychological hints.

 ## Smart watches to the rescue